Committees and Workgroups

 This committee will strive to have government and/or non-profit representation from each jurisdiction within the Guilford CoC as well as coverage of all of the subpopulations served by the Continuum of Care.

 Further details of Coordinated Entry Committee duties and focus are set forth in the Coordinated Entry Policies and Procedures Document.
-Chair for 2019-2020: Shanna Reece (Interim); members: Leroy Wilson (Salvation Army of Greensboro), Michelle McNair (High Point Community and Neighborhood Development), Bennita Curtain (Partners Ending Homelessness), Debbie Bailey (Partners Ending Homelessness), Robbielene Lawhorne (Greensboro Housing Coalition), Will Bohoboy (Open Door Ministries), Michael Pearson (Greensboro Urban Ministry), Sarah Roethlinger (Youth Focus), Tina Gray (Greensboro Housing Authority).
+Chair for 2020-2021: Shanna Reece; members: Michelle McNair (High Point Community and Neighborhood Development), Debbie Bailey (Partners Ending Homelessness), Robbielene Lawhorne (Greensboro Housing Coalition), Will Bohaboy (Open Door Ministries), Michael Pearson (Greensboro Urban Ministry), Sarah Roethlinger (Youth Focus), Tina Gray (Greensboro Housing Authority).

 The Executive Committee shall consist of the Chairperson, Chair-Elect, Secretary, eligible past chair, Executive Director (or representative) of Collaborative Applicant, Coordinated Entry Committee Chair,Strategic Planning Chair, System Performance and Evaluation Committee Chair and a maximum of five at-large Directors selected by the Board Chair.
 This committee is responsible for providing Board leadership in ensuring clear and effective lines of communications between the Board and CoC members and stakeholders; and for providing Board leadership in ensuring that CoC planning and implementation is consistent with requirements articulated by HUD in 24 CFR Part 578 and other directives, with applicable federal, state, and local laws, and with the strategic direction.